Exodus Chapter 6

 (/ˈliːvaɪ/ LEE-vy; Modern: Levī,The Torah suggests that the name Levi refers to Leah’s hope for Jacob to join with her, implying a derivation from Hebrew yillaweh, meaning he will join, but scholars suspect that it may simply mean priest, either as a loan word from the Minaean lawi’u, meaning priest, or by referring to those people who were joined to the Ark of the Covenant.
 For more info click here

-[were] an hundred thirty and seven years.
+[were] one hundred thirty seven years.

 6:17 The sons of Gershonגֵּרְשֹׁם

 Gēršōm, “a sojourner there.
 The name means “a stranger there” in Hebrew, (גר שם ger sham),firstborn son of Levi born before Jacob’s family went to Egypt.
-For more infoclick here
+For more info click here

 6:18 And the sons of Kohath ; Amramעַמְרָם